rberenguel/nt/README.md

 #### Audio stuff

 * 40Hz binaural beats, brown noise and single-audio-file looping are available as links and command palette commands (see the example in `links_sample.md`).
+* Web streams can also be played.
+See the example in `links_sample.md`
 * Note that stopping/starting the looper will layer on top, just refresh the new tab to clean the audio contexts.

 ## Setup / Installation